Piteå Hospital: Polio, modernisation, and maternity dispute (1916–1950)

-Post-war milestones (1951–1991)
+Post-war milestones (1951–1999)

 A prison clinic under construction on the hospital grounds was damaged by a fire in January 1963.
-A notable surgery was performed on 30 June 1964 at Piteå Hospital; chief physician Nils Oldby successfully reattached a farmer's severed hand.
-Oldby presented the case at a Swedish Surgical Association meeting in Umeå, with the farmer in attendance.
+A notable surgery was performed on 30 June 1964 at Piteå Hospital; chief physician Nils Oldby successfully reattached a farmer's severed hand, which was reported in The New York Times.
+Oldby then presented the case at a Swedish Surgical Association meeting in Umeå, with the farmer in attendance.

 In 1970, approximately 100 nurses resigned from hospitals in Norrbotten, 30 from Piteå, to protest changes to the on-call system, which would result in a reduction of 400 SEK in compensation per month.
+During a nationwide nurses' strike in November 1995 coordinated by the Swedish Health and Medical Service Employees' Union (Svenska hälso- och sjukvårdens tjänstemannaförbund; SHSTF), healthcare services were impacted across much of Sweden.
+Exemptions were granted to prevent disruptions of emergency, intensive care, and dialysis.
+In Piteå, nurses with radiology and surgical services participated in the strike.
+By the following month, they were joined by nurses in the psychiatric unit, ear clinic, eye clinic, and the general medical wards.

 Modern challenges and COVID-19 pandemic (2000–present)

-Piteå's maternity ward, which had delivered 455 children in 2001, was closed the following January.
+The maternity ward at Piteå Hospital, which had delivered 455 children in 2001, was closed the following January.
 Services were transferred to Sunderby Hospital.

 On 14 March 2020, preparations began at Piteå Hospital for the COVID-19 pandemic, although no seriously ill COVID-19 patients had yet been reported in Norrbotten.
 By 26 March, the hospital had two wards for COVID-19 patients.
-An employee's Facebook appeal for face masks resulted in 700 donated masks.
+An employee's Facebook appeal resulted in 700 donated face masks.
 The Municipal Workers' Union reported the hospital's emergency department for security and safety issues in December 2020.
 Next August, Region Norrbotten announced they would allocate 900,000 SEK to rebuild the emergency department.